Ottoman–Safavid War (1532–1555): Second Ottoman campaign (1548–1549)

+While Suleiman I was on his campaign against Habsburg Austria in Hungary, Safavid Shah Tahmasp I seized Tabriz, Nakhchivan, and Van.
+He also firmly established Shiite rule, even sending spies called "caliphs" to the region.
+Tahmasp's brother, Elkas Mirza, wanted to ascend the Safavid throne.
+He rebelled but failed and sought refuge with Suleiman I. At this time, Ulama Khan, the governor of Bosnia, knowing the plight of the Persian people well, was appointed Beylerbey of Erzurum and assigned as Elkas's tutor.
+Elkas and Suleiman I, along with their forces, departed from Istanbul on March 29, 1548.

 Under the Grand Vizier Rüstem Pasha, Ottomans attempting to defeat the Shah once and for all, Suleiman embarked upon a second campaign in 1548–1549.
 This time, he was aided by Alqas Mirza, Tahmasp's half-brother, who had defected and was given a force of 40,000 cavalry to invade Persia.
 Again, Tahmasp adopted a scorched earth policy, laying waste to Armenia.

+Sultan Suleiman I embarked on the Tabriz campaign and arrived in Akşehir on April 19th.
+Passing through Konya, Niğde, and Kayseri, Sultan Suleiman, with his Imperial Army, reached the Sivas Province on May 25th, 1548.
+His eldest son, Prince Mustafa, was the governor of Amasya at the time.
+Prince Mustafa arrived, kissed his father's hand, and, unlike the other princes, participated in the campaign for a short time.
+Sultan Suleiman sent Prince Selim to Edirne to protect Rumelia, while keeping his other son, Prince Bayezid, in the Karaman Sanjak.

 Meanwhile, the French king Francis I, enemy of the Habsburgs, and Suleiman the Magnificent were moving forward in a Franco-Ottoman alliance, formalized in 1536, that would counterbalance the Habsburg threat.
 In 1547, when Suleiman attacked Persia, France sent its ambassador Gabriel de Luetz, to accompany him in his campaign.
 Gabriel de Luetz gave military advice to Suleiman, as when he advised on artillery placement during the Siege of Van.
 At the same time, Portuguese forces helped the Persians to win a battle near the Euphrates against the Ottomans with a certain number of troops and twenty cannons.

 Suleiman made gains in Tabriz, Persian ruled Armenia, secured a lasting presence in the province of Van in Eastern Anatolia, and took some forts in Georgia.

+Shah Tahmasb, aware of the developments in the Ottoman campaign, also gathered his army.
+When Shah Tahmasb I of Iran in Tabriz learned that the Sultan had arrived in Khoy, he ordered the entire city evacuated and retreated to Qazvin himself.
+On July 27, 1548, the Sultan captured Tabriz without difficulty.
+After staying in the city for 5 days, Suleiman I moved to Van and besieged the fortress.
+Van fortress was captured on August 25.
+On September 29, the Sultan moved to Diyarbakır, and on November 25 to Aleppo, where he spent the winter.
+Sultan Suleiman returned to Istanbul on December 21.